ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## learning what we can't

 Machine learning is a family of algorithms that **learn patterns in data**.
-In contrast to traditional computer science where a human would tell a machine what to do, machine learning models figure out solutions for themselves.
+In contrast to traditional computer science where a human would write code to tell a machine what to do, machine learning models figure out solutions for themselves.
+Data is the teacher.

-This is a major paradigm shift.
-Steve Juvertson (a venture capitalist who finished an eelectrical engineering degree at Stanford in 2 years!) thinks that "... machine learning is the biggest advance in how we can do engineering since the scientific method...".
+This is a paradigm shift.
+Steve Juvertson (a venture capitalist who finished an electrical engineering degree at Stanford in 2 years!) thinks that **"...machine learning is the biggest advance in how we can do engineering since the scientific method..."**.

-The ability to learn allows machine learning models to **exceed human performance in a variety of domains**.
+The ability to learn allows machines to **exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.

 This ability of machine learning to generalize across different fundamental problems also allows machine learning models to **generalize across different industries**.
 It's hard to think of a vertical industry that machine learning won't transform.